 What technical functions you need to consider choosing a turntable?

 When shopping for a turntable, you might notice the specifications of vinyl players differ from those outlined for digital devices.
 The turntable ‘reads’ the sound wave from the grooves on the vinyl disc rotating on a platter.
 To “pick” the sound, the stylus should be very thin to enter the groove.
-It transmits the analog data to the cartridge that transforms it into the electric impulse and sends to the preamp for further amplification by speakers.
+The turntable transmits analog data to the cartridge, which converts it into an electrical impulse and sends it to the preamp for further amplification through the speakers.
 Particulars of this process make the features that should be considered when buying a turntable.

 Equipment compatibility